What is Coercive Control?

 than it is to fix a broken adult.

-Coercive Control now recognized in Canada's Divorce Act
+Coercive Control Recognized by Canada's Divorce Act

 Under the new Divorce Act, the definition of family violence now includes patterns of coercive or controlling behaviors & any behavior that makes a member of the family fear for their or someone else’s safety.